 Glutamate and GABA

-Glutamate (excitatory) and GABA (inhibitory) represent the yin-yang of the neurotransmitters, according to Darryle Schoepp PhD of Eli Lilly, with both present in nearly all synaptic function all over the brain.
+Glutamate (excitatory) and GABA (inhibitory) represent the yin-yang of the neurotransmitters, with both present in nearly all synaptic function all over the brain.
 The mood stabilizers used to treat bipolar are thought to act on one or the other or both.

 There are two types of glutamate receptors, ionotropic (iGluR), including NMDA, kainate, and AMPA receptors; and metabotropic (mGluR), which mediate numerous chemical actions.
 When the NMDA receptor is working right, glutamate and glycine bind to the receptor, which opens up its corresponding ion channel and permits calcium entry into the neuron.
 This in turn promotes intracellular signaling essential to plasticity and survival.

 Husseini Manji MD, formerly of the NIMH and now at J&J, reports on what can go wrong: In response to stress and mood episodes, glutamate reuptake in the synapse is compromised, resulting in increased calcium influx through the NMDA receptors and ion channels into the neuron and the activation of certain calcium-dependent enzymes that can result in cell atrophy and death.
 In some patients, Dr Manji observed, their mood disorder may be fundamentally atrophic (ie from brain cells in physical distress) rather than symptomatic.